 My eating has gotten a lot less weird over the years, especially since I married someone in the restaurant business.
 None of this rice cakes and lite ice cream crap.
 I eat good food now, and I eat what I want.
 I order the thing I like from the menu, even if it has butter or cream.

 I still have some *stuff*.
 Like, I don’t love to go out to lunch.
 To me, it’s a waste — I’d rather save my calories for later.
 I’m happy to have a dumb, nothing lunch, like a protein bar or a yogurt, so I can have a big dinner.
 I know that’s not so normal.

 But I also know I’ve come a long way, and I’m glad I won’t be spending the rest of my life the way I used to.

-We had dinner recently with some friends in their 60s – a couple – and the wife only ordered an appetizer.
-That’s what she always does.
+We had dinner once with some friends in their 60s – a couple – and the wife only ordered an appetizer.
 The Sides section of the menu offered “A Good Pickle,” which I ordered with my burger.
 I was looking forward to it.
 When it came, they put it in front of the wife, and she ate it as her entree, with a knife and fork.
 I watched her cut it into tiny little bits, and wondered if I should order another.
 Nah.

 I used an EFT tapping coach (an uncharacteristically woo woo thing that seems to work for me) to break up with my nightly Haagen Dazs, which was adding a good 500 calories a night that I had to worry about burning off every day.
 I needed to get to dinnertime with a generous caloric deficit so I could plop two scoops of Vanilla Bean right into it.
 This balancing act was ruling my day, and sometimes I’d eat the ice cream shivering, my hair still wet with sweat from the dance class where I’d earned it.
 (Earned the ice cream, not the hair.)
 It’s no fun to eat ice cream when you’re cold.